 February 2022 (update) - In the spring of 2018, there was a request for secondment services from De Stichtse Rijnlanden Water Board (HDSR).
 A combination of 8 parties has registered for this under the name Waterbond.
 Cooperative WaterFocus is one of the 8 parties.

 The registration with Waterbond was successful.
 In May 2018, a framework agreement was concluded between HDSR and Waterbond for 6 of the 9 plots for the duration of 4 years with the possibility of an extension.
 The 6 plots on which Waterbond is included in the framework contract are: project management, technical management, contract management, project support, enforcement, specialist support of water quantity and quality.
 The coordinator for Waterbond is Tauw.

 In the past 1½ years there have been many further inquiries as you may have noticed.
 Joke Nijburg (chairman of WaterFocus) sends the requests to all members of both WaterFocus and Waterforce.
 Waterbond is doing very well within the framework contract.
 Of the 49 Further Agreements (NOK), more than 40% of the assignments were scored by Waterbond.
 There are currently around 20 Waterbond members working at HDSR.
 If you would like further information, please contact Joke Nijburg (first point of contact) or Johan de Putter (back-up).

 Augustus 2019 - Stadswerk is a magazine for professionals in the field of the living environment.
-The interview is included in the extra special on water en sewer system.
+The interview is included in the extra Special on water and sewer system (in Dutch language).